fum4/npm/packages/navigate-away/README.md

     <Formik>
       {(formikProps) => (
         <NavigateAway
-          history={history}
+          router={router}
           callback={({ nextLocation, action, navigate }) => {
-            // Pass the Formik props to the callback }}
+            // use Formik props in the callback
+          }}
         />
       )}